-In the EU-EcoCloud project, the energy consumption and energy efficiency potentials of cloud computing services in the EU are determined.
+In the EU-EcoCloud project, the energy consumption and energy efficiency potentials of cloud computing services in the EU-28 were determined.

 The digitalization of society and economy is accompanied by a significant increase in the use of cloud computing services.
 Applications and technologies such as video streaming, social networking, big data or artificial intelligence require significantly increasing capacities in data processing, storage and transmission.

 The amount of data transmitted over the Internet is growing by about 30% annually.
 More and more data centers, some of them very large, are being built.
 New solutions in the area of industry 4.0 or autonomous driving are expected to significantly increase computing and storage capacities at the edges of the Internet in the future.
 In this context one speaks of Edge Computing.

 Some key findings from the project: